In Times of Crisis: Don’t Forget Your Frontline Workers

 Not only do scenarios like these have major impacts on your ability to run your business, they also have a big impact on the hourly employees who only get paid if they work.
 Do you have a plan in place to support all your employees during these times?

-Use these five tips to ensure your frontline and deskless workforce is supported in your crisis comms plan.
+Use these five tips to ensure your frontline workers are supported in your crisis comms plan.

-1. Don’t wait until your organization is impacted to communicate.
+1. Don’t wait until your organization is impacted to communicate with frontline workers.

 NOTE: Don’t create a new hotline.
 Try to repurpose an existing line that employees already access and prepare the call center team with talking points.